marick/lens2/mostly_words/tutorial02-nested.md

     iex> two_level_lens = Lens.key(:a) |> Lens.key(:aa)

-... and then I have a list of such maps and want a lens that will pick out all the `:aa` values of all the maps in the list:
+... and then I have a list containing such maps and want a lens that will pick out all the `:aa` values of all the maps in the list:

     iex> Deeply.get_all(list_of_maps, a_bigger_lens)